-Thanks to Peter Steinkamp for discussions, help with data collection and help editing.
-Thanks to Tim Richardson of Fast Video NW, Vancouver, WA. for high speed video footage.
+Thanks to Peter Steinkamp for his discussions and help with data collection and editing.
+Thanks to Tim Richardson of Fast Video NW, Vancouver, WA for high-speed video footage.
 Thanks to Pranav Bhounsule for the B&W portion of the strobe motion figure and for useful discussions.
 Thanks to Michael Coleman for the Working Model simulation that motivated the stable period-2 hopping model.
-Thanks to Scott Bollt and Matt Sheen for help editing.
+Thanks to Scott Bollt and Matt Sheen for their help in editing.
 We used an NSF IGERT funded Vicon IR camera system.
-This research was facilitated by NSF grants E558433, E808388, and E558393.
+This research was facilitated by NSF Grant Nos.
+E558433, E808388, and E558393.